Paul Dinn

 Paul C. Dinn is a Canadian politician.
 He represents the electoral district of Topsail-Paradise in the Newfoundland and Labrador House of Assembly, for the Progressive Conservative Party.
 He was first elected in a by-election in 2019.

 Dinn was re-elected in the 2019 and 2021 provincial elections.
-His brother Jim ran as the New Democratic Party candidate in St. John's Centre and was also elected.
+His brother, Jim, is the leader of the New Democratic Party and MHA for St. John's Centre.
+Dinn supported Eugene Manning in the 2023 provincial PC party leadership race.

 Before entering provincial politics Dinn was a director within the Department of Advanced Education, Skills and Labour.
 He was also a town councillor in Paradise.

+Dinn was re-elected in the 2025 Newfoundland and Labrador general election.

+On October 29, 2025, Dinn was appointed Minister of Education and Early Childhood Development and Minister of Advance Education and Skills.